 What You Should Know

 Our staff are here to help you navigate grant opportunities and position your organization for the greatest chance to receive a grant award to support the important work you do.
 We encourage nonprofits to call to bounce ideas off of us, strategize on what initiatives to seek funding for, brainstorm possible program outcomes, or talk through challenges that are keeping your organization from operating at its peak.
 That’s not to say that we have all the solutions, but we might be able to point you to somebody who’s uniquely positioned to help get you where you’re trying to go.
-For more inspiration, check out the grant success stories section of our blog.
+For more inspiration, check out some grant success stories.

 Tax-exempt organizations including charitable, scientific, social service, educational and religious organizations described in § 501(c)(3) of the IRS tax code, as well as government agencies, are eligible to apply for grants.
 Organizations that are not public charities may apply through a fiscal sponsor.
 Organizations must serve residents of Winnebago County, Waushara County, Green Lake County, and/or the City of Ripon.
 We are unable to award grants to individuals, except in the case of scholarships, which typically are awarded directly to the educational institution on behalf of the student.